Outdoor screen house design

 Making the finely detailed doors is simplified by building a jig to hold the door parts square for accurate and foolproof assembly.
 The same jig also holds the door securely for stretching the screen, stapling it to the frame and then applying the decorative door moldings.

-Time, tools and cost
+Time, tools and cost of an outdoor screen house

 A project like this requires a fair amount of carpentry experience.
 If you’ve built a wooden yard shed, a complex deck or an intricate fence, you’ll have the confidence to tackle this project.
 It’ll also take a huge chunk of time, so plan to take a couple of weeks off work along with a few dedicated weekends (now is the time to call in all those favors from friends you’ve helped over the years).